Am I Covered Under the Jones Act?

 If you are an offshore worker and are injured on the job, then you can be covered under the Jones Act if employer negligence is proven.
 If you are not on a vessel at least 30% of your work hours, but you were in an adjacent field, another maritime law may apply to you.

-If you can obtain a settlement in a Jones Act case, this means your lost wages will likely be compensated for and it is possible that compensation for pain, medical care, and cost of living during recovery will also be compensated for.
+If you can obtain a settlement in a Jones Act case, this means your lost wages will likely be covered.
+You may also be entitled to compensation for pain, medical care, and cost of living during recovery.
+Call us now at (888) 493-1629 for help.